Utah Administrative Code

 (2) The operator shall assure that food vendors obtain required food service operating permits from the health officer.

-(1) The operator shall ensure that all drinking water is from a state-approved safe drinking water supply or bottled water approved by the Utah Department of Agriculture and Food.
+(1) The operator shall ensure that all drinking water is from a state-approved drinking water system or commercially bottled water meeting 21 CFR 129 (April 1, 2015) and 21 CFR 165.110 (April 1, 2015) from a company registered with the U.S. Food and Drug Administration and the Utah Department of Agriculture and Food.

-(2) Safe drinking water hauled to the gathering shall be hauled and dispensed in a manner that protects public health as determined by the health officer.
+(2) Drinking water hauled to the gathering shall be hauled and dispensed in a manner that protects public health as determined by the health officer.

-(4) The number of toilets and facilities shall be provided in accordance with the following Table.
+(4) The number of toilets shall be provided in accordance with Table 1.

 (a) If alcoholic beverages are consumed at the gathering, the operator shall increase the number of required toilets by 40%.

-(g) The operator shall provide a minimum of one covered trash container for every 10 portable toilets or portion thereof.
+(f) The operator shall provide a minimum of one covered trash container for every ten portable toilets or portion thereof.

-(h) The operator or coordinator shall ensure that all portable toilets are of sound construction (such as non-absorbent polyethylene), easily cleanable, and durable.
+(g) The operator shall ensure that all portable toilets are of sound construction (such as non-absorbent polyethylene), easily cleanable, and durable.

-(l) The operator shall ensure that all wastewater is removed from each portable toilet at least once every 24 hours.
+(l) The operator shall ensure that all wastewater is removed from each portable toilet at least once every 24 hours or more frequently as necessary.
 On a case by case basis, the health officer may change this frequency because of the time of year, weather conditions, nature of the event or other public health related criteria.
 All wastewater removed shall be disposed of at a wastewater treatment facility in accordance with State and local wastewater disposal laws.

-(n) At the conclusion of the gathering, each portable restroom unit must be serviced and removed within 48 hours.
-The health officer may extend or shorten this time because of the time of year, weather conditions, the nature of the event or to meet other public health needs.
+(n) At the conclusion of the gathering, each portable restroom unit must be serviced then removed within 48 hours.
+The health officer may extend or shorten this time because of the time of year, weather conditions, the nature of the event or to meet other public health related criteria.

 (1) Any person who violates any provision of this rule may be assessed a penalty as provided in Subsection 26-23-6.